 - Cybersecurity Awareness Training: Educate employees with security awareness training about the risks associated with phishing emails, social engineering tactics, and other common attack vectors used by cybercriminals during lateral movement campaigns.

-These proactive measures significantly reduce the likelihood of a successful lateral movement attack on your organization's network.
+These proactive measures significantly reduce the likelihood of a successful lateral movement attack on your organisation's network.
 Combining strong security policies with advanced monitoring technologies and employee education initiatives will better equip you to defend against this growing threat landscape.

-By taking proactive steps to prevent lateral movement, such as implementing proper network segmentation and limiting user privileges, organizations can greatly reduce the risk of a successful attack.
+By taking proactive steps to prevent lateral movement, such as implementing proper network segmentation and limiting user privileges, organisations can greatly reduce the risk of a successful attack.
 With the help of advanced security solutions from Proofpoint, IT teams can further protect their networks from malicious actors attempting lateral movement.